 Antidiarrhoeal medicines are not usually necessary.
-However, you may wish to reduce the number of trips that you need to make to the toilet.
-You can buy antidiarrhoeal medicines from pharmacies.
-The safest and most effective is loperamide.
-The adult dose of this is two capsules at first.
-This is followed by one capsule after each time you pass some diarrhoea up to a maximum of eight capsules in 24 hours.
-It works by slowing down the activity of your bowels.
+However, a medicine called loperamide may be advised in some situations.
+For example, to help you over a special event such as a wedding, or if you have difficulty reaching the toilet quickly.
+Loperamide works by slowing down your gut's activity and it can reduce the number of trips that you need to make to the toilet.
+You can buy loperamide from pharmacies.
+The adult dose of loperamide is two capsules at first.
+This is followed by one capsule after each time you pass some diarrhoea, up to a maximum of eight capsules in 24 hours.
 You should not take loperamide for longer than five days.

-As explained above, if symptoms are severe, or persist more than several days, your doctor may ask for a sample of the diarrhoea.
-This is sent to the laboratory to look for infecting germs (microbes like bacteria, parasites, etc).
-Sometimes an antibiotic or other treatments are needed if certain bacteria or other infections are found to be the cause.
+As explained above, in some cases, your doctor may ask for a sample of the diarrhoea.
+This is sent to the laboratory to look for infecting germs (microbes such as bacteria, parasites, etc).
+A course of antibiotic medicine is sometimes needed when the germ is identified.
+Examples where antibiotics might be needed include:

-Some infections causing diarrhoea and vomiting are very easily passed on from person to person.
+Some infections causing diarrhoea and sickness (vomiting) are very easily passed on from person to person.
 If you have diarrhoea, the following are also recommended to prevent the spread of infection to others:

 - Wash your hands thoroughly after going to the toilet.
 Ideally, use liquid soap in warm running water but any soap is better than none.
 Dry properly after washing.

 - Don't prepare or serve food for others.